 How to Get High Enough Usage to Make Solar Worthwhile

-Not everyone that wants solar is able to qualify for it.
-One of the major reasons people aren’t able to get solar panels installed in their homes is because they don’t use enough electricity to make solar a wise investment.
+Not everyone that wants solar can qualify for it.
+One of the reasons people can’t get solar panels installed on their homes is because they don’t use enough electricity to make solar a wise investment.

 Generally Speaking, Your Power Bill Has to Be at Least $75 per Month to Make Solar Worth It

-The honest-to-god truth is that solar isn’t a smart investment unless you’re using enough electricity in your home.
+The honest-to-god truth?
+Solar isn’t a smart investment unless you’re using enough electricity in your home.

 Taking a Look At Usage Requirements for Solar